isinaltinkaya/vcfgl/README.md

 - `-doGVCF [0]|1`: Output in GATK GVCF format
 - `-printPileup [0]|1`: Output in pileup format
 - `-printTruth [0]|1`: Output the VCF file containing the true genotypes
+- `-printBasePickError [0]|1`: Print the base picking error probability to stdout
+- `-printQsError [0]|1`: Print the error probability used in quality score calculations to stdout.
+The columns are: type, sample_id, contig, site, read_index, error_prob
+- `-printGlError [0]|1`: Print the error probability used in genotype likelihood calculations to stdout.
+The columns are: type, sample_id, contig, site, read_index, error_prob
+- `-printQScores [0]|1`: Print the quality scores to stdout.
+The columns are: type, sample_id, contig, site, read_index, qScore

 ## Output VCF/BCF Tags